IHACC: Indigenous Health Adaptation to Climate Change

 - A review of environmental determinants and risk factors for avian-associated mosquito arboviruses in Canada (Biodiversity, 2009) Hongoh et al.

-- Systematic review approaches for climate change adaptation research (Regional Environmental Change, In-press) Berrang-Ford et al.
+- Systematic review approaches for climate change adaptation research (Regional Environmental Change, 2015) Berrang-Ford et al.

 - The 4Cs of adaptation tracking: consistency, comparability, comprehensiveness, coherency (Mitigation and Adaptation Strategies for Global Change, 2015) Ford and Berrang-Ford.

-- Public health adaptation to climate change in Canadian jurisdictions (International Journal of Environmental Research and Public Health, In-press) Austin et al.
+- Public health adaptation to climate change in Canadian jurisdictions (International Journal of Environmental Research and Public Health, 2015) Austin et al.

 - How are we adapting to climate change?
-A global assessment (Mitigation and Adaptation Strategies for Global Change, In-press) Lesnikowski et al.
+A global assessment (Mitigation and Adaptation Strategies for Global Change, 2015) Lesnikowski et al.

 - What drives national adaptation?
 A global assessment (Climate Change, 2014) Berrang-Ford et al.